ivi-ru/video-scene-detection/README.md

 ![H_nrm detection results](imgs/h_nrm_synth_results.png)

-The core idea is to solve the problem as an optimization process of sequential grouping task.

 To group shots optimally, one has to solve a sequential grouping task.
 Two different cost functions are introduced in the papers:
 - A simple one, called H_add, calculates the cost as a sum of the distances between each group's shots.
 - The more sophisticated one, called H_nrm, extends H_add by normalizing the sum of the distances within each of the groups by the size of the group.